-If you’re on active military duty, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
+If you’re a military servicemember, and you took out a mortgage before you went on active duty, you are entitled to a raft of protections against foreclosure.
 The federal law that provides these benefits is called the Servicemembers Civil Relief Act (SCRA).
-(To learn about other protections for those serving in the military, visit our topic page on Special Protections for the Military: Bankruptcy, Foreclosure & Debt Collection.)
+(To learn about other protections for those serving in the military, see Legal Protections for America's Military: The Servicemembers Civil Relief Act.)

 The interest rate on a mortgage incurred before you entered active duty must be reduced to 6% while you’re on active duty and for one year thereafter.
 (You can get the reduction for other types of other obligations, too—for example, car loans and credit cards—but only for the duration of the period of military service.)
 Past payments of interest over 6% while you were on active duty must be forgiven (refunded), and the mortgage payment must be reduced to reflect the lower interest rate while it is in force.